Lee Min Ho Eyeing Last Project Before Military Enlistment

 It has been a couple of months since Lee Min Ho appeared on TV.
 His last Korean drama was The Legend of the Blue Sea in SBS.
 Starring opposite Korean superstar Jun Ji Hyun, Lee broke the charts with the drama’s top ratings, which reached the 20-percent mark on numerous episodes.

 Since then, news of the Hallyu star’s military enlistment has been baffling his fans.
 This is because Lee Min Ho is one of the Korean actors expected to serve their mandatory military service this 2017.
-Fans have already accepted the fact that The Legend of the Blue Sea was supposed to be Min Ho’s last k-drama before his dreaded 2-year absence.
+Fans have already accepted the fact that The Legend of the Blue Sea was supposed to be Min Ho’s last k-drama before his dreaded two-year absence.

 However, Lee’s management label, MYM Entertainment, released a statement to stop rumors from spreading any further.
 According to a report from Asia Starz, the actor is still waiting to be notified by the Military Manpower Administration (MMA), before he would leave to fulfill his civic duty.